What Is Co-Washing?

 If you’re part of the natural hair community, you’ve probably heard of co-washing.
 It’s a go-to method, especially for those with curly, coily, or textured hair.
 So, what’s it all about?
 Co-washing, or conditioner washing, simply means using a conditioner instead of shampoo to clean your hair.

 The primary concept behind co-washing is to maintain hair moisture while still providing a thorough cleanse.
 Many of us have found that traditional shampoos, especially those containing sulfates and harsh ingredients, can severely dry out our hair and lead to breakage.
-By choosing to co-wash, we can clean our scalps and hair without stripping away those natural oils that keep our curls healthy and bouncy.
-But, is it recommended by experts?
+By choosing to co-wash, we can clean our scalps and hair without taking away those natural oils that keep our curls healthy and bouncy.

 Let’s understand what co-washing means & how to understand the possible benefits it can bring for your hair –